These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 Redline can best be summed up as a rich man's The Fast and the Furious—said rich man being writer and producer Daniel Sadek.
 He financed the movie via his company Quick Loan Funding, which went under in the aftermath of the mortgage crisis.

 Redline was truly Sadek's vanity project; he even used cars from his own collection in the movie.
-And, as Lisa Rose of The Star-Ledger wrote, "The cars in the film are treated with more respect than the women."
-Redline had a budget of $26 million, and the opening box office receipts were just shy of $4 million.
+And, as Lisa Rose of The Seattle Times wrote, "The cars in the film are treated with more respect than the women."
+Redline had a budget of $26 million, and the opening box-office receipts were just shy of $4 million.

 One Missed Call (2008); 0 percent

 One Missed Call is an American remake of Takashi Miike's Japanese horror film of the same name.
-The U.S. version stars Shannyn Sossamon and Ed Burns, and revolves around victims receiving phone calls from the future predicting their deaths.
-In her review for Entertainment Weekly, Lisa Schwarzbaum wrote: "To redial applicable catchphrases, this garbled American remake … is a wrong number."
+The U.S. version stars Shannyn Sossamon and Ed Burns, and revolves around victims receiving phone calls that predict their deaths.
+In her review for Entertainment Weekly, Lisa Schwarzbaum wrote, "To redial applicable catchphrases, this garbled American remake … is a wrong number."

 Homecoming (2009); 0 percent

-In this 2009 horror movie, golden boy Mike (Matt Long) goes off to college and returns to his small town with his new girlfriend Elizabeth (Jessica Stroup).
-The problem is his old high-school sweetheart, Shelby (Mischa Barton), isn't aware they ever broke up.
+In this 2009 horror movie, golden boy Mike (Matt Long) returns home from college with his new girlfriend, Elizabeth (Jessica Stroup), in tow.
+Unfortunately for the happy couple, his old high-school sweetheart, Shelby (Mischa Barton), isn't aware they ever broke up.